walkswiththebear/ConsecutiveSequences/README.md

 Returns the number of permutations of `numElements` elements that have no consecutive sequences.
 The result typ is bigInt.

-This is based on the [recurrence relation given by Jed Yang on Quora](https://www.quora.com/What-is-the-probability-that-a-shuffled-music-album-will-have-at-least-two-songs-in-their-original-relative-consecutive-order).
+This is based on the
+<a href="https://www.quora.com/What-is-the-probability-that-a-shuffled-music-album-will-have-at-least-two-songs-in-their-original-relative-consecutive-order" target="_blank">recurrence relation given by Jed Yang on Quora</a>.
 Since the recursive formula for calculating the result for n elements refers to the value for n&minus;1 and n&minus;2 elements, a straightforward implementation is exponential in n.
 This function implements a bottom-up version that uses constant space and linear time.